JakMobius/tanks/README.md

 ### Configuring the server
 - To configure the server port and database credentials, edit the `dist/server/server-preferences.json` file.
 If this file does not exist, start the server once.
 The default configuration file will be created.

-  **Note: your custom preferences file is listed in .gitignore, so your, database password and other confidential data will not be shared**
+  **Note: your custom preferences file is listed in .gitignore, so your database password and other confidential data will not be shared**
 - By default, the server only binds the port specified in the configuration.
 To start the game room and enter the game, you must first start the corresponding server modules using the `service` command.
 In the future this feature will help to create distributed systems where the hub and the game server can be located on different servers.
 For now it is enough to enter `service on` command to start the web-server and the game socket.
 After that you can use the `room create` command to create a game room.
 Then you will be able to go to `localhost:port/game` and play the game.

   **Note: If you use the `-s autorun` flag when starting the server, or run the `run autorun` command in the server console, the server will automatically start all necessary modules and create several game rooms.**